Twin of Brothers

-Twin of Brothers is a 2004 Hong Kong television series based on the novel of the same Chinese title by Wong Yee.
+Twin of Brothers is a 2004 Hong Kong television series based on the novel Story of the Twin Dragons of Great Tang by Wong Yee.
 It was broadcast on TVB.

 Plot

 Wacky wannabe swordsmen Chong and Ling accidentally acquire the mysterious "Longevity Martial Arts", which is rumoured to be the key to a huge treasure.
 The target of numerous people who covet the treasure, the two friends adventure through China despite the danger.
 In their journey, Ling meets two girls from two opposing sects, while Chong falls for the sister of the future emperor of China.
 With their extraordinary experiences, will the two become heroes amidst the historical turbulence?